S.S. Yongala Dive, 2 Night Liveaboard Tour

 - Extra snacks

-Queensland, Australia has some of the strictest scuba diving rules in the world but also the safest scuba diving record.
+Queensland, Australia, has some of the strictest scuba diving rules globally, with the safest scuba diving record.
 We are regulated by the Queensland Government Code of Practice and comply with all regulations, including medical as is the law.

 Alternatively, you may like to consult your Doctor for a Dive Medical using the Australian Standard Forms ‘AS.4005.1